Ti-web

 # express.js web server

-The express webserver is the "heart" of Ti-web, it listens to port 8000
+The express webserver is the "heart" of Ti-web, it listens to port 8000, and

 it's responsible of responding to the calls received from the "frontend" side.